radRoy/cloud/README.md

 #train3dunet
     #no module named 'tensorboard'
 pip install tensorboard
+#pip install tensorflow  # cluster can not find this installation - "running on reduced feature set" after `tensorboard --logdir <logdir>`
+    # was not required in the past, makes no difference to me
 train3dunet
     #usage: train3dunet [-h] --config CONFIG
     #train3dunet: error: the following arguments are required: --config